dominiquelev/SOC-Home-Lab/README.md

      ```bash
      sudo dpkg-reconfigure wireshark-common
      ```
+  6. check if wireshark already installed using :
+     ```bash
+     wireshark --version
+     ```
-  6. Relaunched Wireshark using:
+  6. Relaunch Wireshark using:
      ```bash
      wireshark &
      ```
   7. Confirmed that the `eth0` interface appeared correctly and verified that live network traffic could       be captured successfully.

   8. Ran :
      ``` bash